gannochenko/generilla/README.md

 For example, let's say you have two questions: `use_react` and `generator_name`.
 Then in any file you can write something like<br /> `Hello, this is <%- generator_name %> speaking!`.

-Furthermore, you can inject these templates into the name of the files, by naming the files like this:
+Furthermore, you can inject these templates into the name of the files, by naming the files like this:<br />
 `hello-[generator_name].js`.
-All symbols, except `[a-zA-Z_-\.]` will be omitted.
+All symbols, except `[a-zA-Z0-9_-\.]` will be omitted.

-You can also conditionally enable or disable rendering of files or sub-folders, by giving names like this:
+You can also conditionally enable or disable rendering of files or sub-folders, by giving names like this:<br />
 `[?use_react]react/` or `[?use_react][generator_name].saga.ts`.

 #### Provided tools